 This course has a prerequisite of LING 001 (or equivalent), or CPSC 021 (or equivalent), or the permission of the instructor.
 Any background beyond the introductory level in either computer science or linguistics (or both!) will give students an advantage, but nothing beyond a previous intro to at least one of them is necessary.
 All required skills will be imparted throughout the course.
-There will be no real programming required of students, but we will be using command-line tools and several different types of declarative syntax.
+There will be no conventional programming required of students, but we will be using command-line tools and several different types of declarative syntax.
 No previous knowledge of linguistics is required for students with CS background, but a focus of the course will be coming to understand linguistic phenomena by implementing models of them computationally.
 The challenge of the course is less about learning the computational formalisms or understanding the patterns in the languages from a formal linguistics perspective (though skills in both fields will be strengthened by the course), and more in learning to use the formalisms to implement models of the linguistic patterns computationally.
 It is expected that some students will grasp these different aspects of the course with different levels of ease, which provides a great opportunity for students to share knowledge and skills with one another.

 No textbook is required, but you will need to have access to the following resources: